supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 You want to roll out SSPR to a limited set of users first to make sure your SSPR configuration works as expected.
 Let's create a security group for the limited rollout and add a user to the group.

-1. On the home page of Azure portal, please search for **Azure Active Directory**.
+1. On the home page of Azure portal, please search for **Microsoft Entra ID**.

 2. On the Azure Active Directory page, under **Manage**, select **Groups** and select **New Group** on the right side window.